ParkerJ1/5-week-ML-Training-course/docs/Week1_Day5.md

 # Handle missing values
 print("\nHandling missing values...")

+# Note: For simplicity, we are preprocessing before splitting.
+# In production, parameters must be derived from training data only to avoid leakage.

 # Age: Fill with median by title and class
 for title in df_processed['Title'].unique():
     for pclass in df_processed['Pclass'].unique():